tiepdotme/serenade-wind/_posts/2020-06-15-yacht-club.md

 We have also taken to watching footage of the [2019 Sydney to Hobart](https://www.youtube.com/watch?v=ueVM-6PuHr0) race, though I do keep falling asleep before they arrive in Hobart.
 This historic 75th race was particularly slow-going at the end, as the winds dropped to 2 knots, and it took forever before Comanche would cross the finish line.
 I'm sure it was more agonizing for the sailors!

 Meanwhile, the RYCT board met on April 28th and our application was tabled for consideration.
-In the ensuing month, our application is displayed on the Club's notice board for member review.
+In the ensuing month, our application is displayed on the Club’s notice board for member review.
 Nominations are ratified at the next Board Meeting if there are no objections.
-That meeting took place May 29th, however since notice occurs via overseas regular mail, we won't know for another month what the results are.
+That meeting took place May 29th, and we were officially made members!

-In the meantime, we have kept ourselves preoccupied with other preparations such as downsizing all our personal belongings ([30-weeks to Minimalism](https://serenadewind.com/posts/30-weeks-to-minimalism/)) to get ready for our move to Florida.

-If you're curious, check back here to find out the results.

 {% assign pwimg="ryct-still-water" %}
 {% assign pwcaption="Photo courtesy of RYCT" %}